NewsWhip/style-guide/README.md

     - `npm run package:release` first runs the `package:build` script
     - it then publishes the built files to npm

-> :bulb: At the end of `package:release` script you will be prompted for a one-time-password (OTP).
+> :bulb: At the end of the `package:release` script you will be prompted for a one-time-password (OTP).
 You should get this OTP from whatever authenticator app you're using

 ### Development